meowsus/front-end-reminders/README.md

 </div>
 ```

-If you don't want a div, you can explicitly tell HAML what kind of element you want:
+If you don't want a `div`, you can explicitly tell HAML what kind of element you want:

 ```HAML
 %span.wl-icon--share